Gamification · Singtel · 2019

 Retention challenge.

 The game needed to bring users back to the app every day.
-A single play session wasn't enough — the loop had to be compelling and self-sustaining.
+A single play session wasn't enough.
+The loop had to be compelling and self-sustaining.

 Impact engagement